 Fun Facts About Miller Park’s Retractable Roof

-- Each panel is moved by two tractor-like engines (aka “bogeys”) at a speed of half a miler an hour.
+1) Each panel is moved by two tractor-like engines (aka “bogeys”) at a speed of half a mile an hour.

-- The Bogeys move around a semi-circular track little trains.
+6) The Bogeys move around a semi-circular track like little trains.

 7) While the stadium’s lid remains closed during the off-season, natural grass can still grow thanks to these stories-high windows.